MisterMeanGreen/TownBuilderQuest/README.txt

-ey there, if you are reading this, then you are actually paying attention to how the game works.
+Hey there, if you are reading this, then you are actually paying attention to how the game works.

 If there is a letter a, that means its the alpha branch.
 If there is no letter, its final release.